pretix/pretix/doc/api/resources/events.rst

             "location": null,
             "has_subevents": false,
             "meta_data": {},
-            "plugins": {
+            "plugins": [
-              "pretix.plugins.banktransfer": false,
-              "pretix.plugins.stripe": false,
-              "pretix.plugins.paypal": false,
-              "pretix.plugins.ticketoutputpdf": false,
-              "pretix.plugins.sendmail": false,
-              "pretix.plugins.statistics": false,
-              "pretix.plugins.reports": false,
-              "pretix.plugins.pretixdroid": false
-            }
+              "pretix.plugins.banktransfer"
+              "pretix.plugins.stripe"
+              "pretix.plugins.paypal"
+              "pretix.plugins.ticketoutputpdf"
+            ]
           }
         ]
       }

    :query page: The page number in case of a multi-page result set, default is 1
        :param organizer: The ``slug`` field of a valid organizer
    :statuscode 200: no error
        :statuscode 401: Authentication failure
        :statuscode 403: The requested organizer does not exist **or** you have no permission to view it.

 .. http:get:: /api/v1/organizers/(organizer)/events/(event)/